stab3l-admin/stab3l-docs/content/docs/cross-chain-bridge.md

 ## Conclusion

 The STAB3L Cross-Chain Bridge enables a unified marketplace for compute resources across multiple blockchain ecosystems.
-By bridging CU tokens between chains, users can access a wider range of providers and trading opportunities, while providers can reach a larger audience for their compute resources.
+By bridging sSTB tokens between chains, users can access a wider range of providers and trading opportunities, while providers can reach a larger audience for their compute resources.